Introduction

 LICENSE

-RVComp files we developed from scratch are distributed under the MIT license, so the project source code can be freely used, modified, and redistributed.
+RVComp files we developed from scratch are distributed under the MIT license.

 However, please note that the RVComp project uses multiple open-source components.
 The following components follow their respective licenses; see the LICENSE file for full details.